-Unique to Boston University, the Marine Semester offers a series of research-immersion courses in diverse areas of Marine Science.
 Offered every fall semester since 1985, and open to both BU students and visiting students from other institutions, the Marine Semester provides hands-on laboratory and field experience for both undergraduate and graduate students.
-Unlike the typical college semester, students enroll in only one course per month (selected from among 2-3 different offerings).
-Each block is typically 18-20 days and allows students the time for hands-on experiments and field work outside the classroom.
+Unlike the typical college semester, students enroll in only one course per block (selected from among 2-3 different offerings)–each block is typically 18-20 days.
 This format gives students the time they need to concentrate exclusively on one subject and complete their own research projects.
 Courses take place on-campus in our Marine Research Teaching Lab and off-campus at field sites in New England and Belize (Central America).
-BUMP’s Academic Partners play a major role in the Marine Semester.
-Every Marine Science major participates in at least one Marine Semester (typically in the junior and/or senior year).

 Marine Semester Field Sites